 William Hague (Lord Hague of Richmond) is a British Conservative politician who served as foreign secretary from 2010 until 2014 and then as first secretary of state and leader of the House of Commons until May 2015.

 Three months after leaving parliament in 2015, Hague took up several corporate consultancy roles, including as a senior adviser with Teneo, a New-York based lobbying and advisory consultancy.

-Industry insiders calculate that the former foreign secretary could be paid at least quarter £250,000 for his part-time advice to Teneo.
+Industry insiders calculate that the former foreign secretary could be paid at least quarter of a million pounds ( £250,000) for his part-time advice to Teneo.

 Life after politics - through the well-paid revolving door

-In July 2015 Hague joined New-York based consultancy Teneo, former employers of former prime minister Tony Blair and ex- US president Bill Clinton.
+In July 2015 Hague joined New-York based consultancy Teneo, former employers of ex-prime minister Tony Blair and ex-US president Bill Clinton.
 He was also appointed chair of the newly-created international advisory group of law firm Linklaters.